therealanby/BlenderNotes/Notes.md

 - add button
 - you'll mostly use add mesh
 - Object button, snap, and cursor to selected.
 This makes it so that when you add objects, it will be added at the selected area
+- add operations - right after you add an object, you can make last changes to it.
+Once you click out, you can't access that again
+-

 ### Editing using edit mode
 - Extrude for creating more unique shapes